Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 But here's where it gets tricky.
 Sometimes these feelings overlap so much that you can't tell which one you're dealing with.

-Anxiety Symptoms: When Your Mind is stuck creating future scenarios
+Anxiety Symptoms: When your mind is stuck creating future scenarios

 Anxiety symptoms typically revolve around excessive worry and physical tension.
 Your body literally thinks there's danger everywhere, even when you're just sitting at home watching Netflix.